Giardia: How to Prevent and Treat In Pets

 A trophozoite reproduces through division, with some of the protozoa transforming into cystic parasites.
 A dog will eventually pass infectious cysts during elimination.
 This takes anywhere from five to 12 days from the time of ingestion to elimination.

 Therefore, a dog may become infected with giardiasis by drinking contaminated water or sniffing the ground where cysts are present.
 Usually, if your companion dog is healthy and gets infected, any finding of cysts in the stool will be considered only transient, and therefore insignificant.

 However, if giardiasis is diagnosed during puppy potty training, or in an elderly companion dog, the condition can be serious and has to be addressed.

 The potential for developing giardiasis increases in environments where there is a large amount of fecal contamination.
 These environments may include pet stores, animal shelters, and kennels.
 Therefore, if you adopt a puppy from a shelter or pet store, make sure your newly adopted dog comes with a clean bill of health.

 Symptoms of Giardiasis in Dogs

-If your companion dog has giardiasis, it may lose weight, have intermittent but chronic diarrhea, or display a soft greenish stool with mucus or blood.
+If your companion dog has giardiasis, it may lose weight, have intermittent but chronic diarrhoea, or display a soft greenish stool with mucus or blood.
 If the condition is not immediately treated, your dog may lose a good deal of weight.
-Giardiasis is not life-threatening unless your companion dog has a compromised immune system, or your pet is a pup.
+It is not life-threatening unless your companion dog has a compromised immune system, or your pet is a pup.

 Giardia are killed using drugs, such as metronidazole and , either individually, or in combination, if a dog has not responded to treatment.
 A highly digestible diet may be recommended to assist in reducing the incidence of loose stools.
 Drugs are given from three to ten days, with supportive medications administered in cases of dehydration.
 An infected dog typically is checked and retested for giardiasis two to four weeks after treatment.